Multipliers, $W$-algebras and the growth of generalized polynomial identities: -identities of upper triangular matrix algebra

 \begin{remark} If $B$ is a unital subalgebra of $UT_2$ of dimension $2,$ then either $B\cong D$ or $B\cong C,$ where $D=Fe_{11}\oplus Fe_{22}$ and $C=F 1_{UT_2}+ Fe_{12}.$ Indeed, if $B$ is semisimple, then it is clear that it must be $B\cong F\oplus F,$ that is $B\cong D.$ If $B$ is not semisimple, then a basis can be chosen so that it contains an element of the radical, say $j=\alpha e_{11}+\beta e_{22}+\gamma e_{12},$ for some $\alpha,\beta,\gamma\in F.$ If $\alpha\neq 0$ or $\beta\neq 0$ then $j$ can not lie in the radical since it would be non-nilpotent.
 Hence $j=\gamma e_{12}$ and $B\cong C.$ \end{remark}

-As a direct consequence of the previous Remark plus Proposition \ref{Wazioni per algebre con unit}, we get that on $UT_2$ one can define four non-equivalent structures of $W$-algebra according to which subalgebra of $UT_2$ is acting by left and right multiplication.
-We will denote them by $UT_2^F,$ $UT_2^D,$ $UT_2^C$ and simply $UT_2$ depending on whether $\overline{W}=\Phi(W)$ is isomorphic to $F,$ $D,$ $C$ or the full algebra $UT_2,$ respectively.
+As a direct consequence of the previous Remark plus Proposition \ref{Wazioni per algebre con unit}, we get that on $UT_2$ one can define four non-equivalent structures of $W$-algebra according to which unital subalgebra of $UT_2$ is acting by left and right multiplication.
+We will denote them by $UT_2^F,$ $UT_2^D,$ $UT_2^C$ and simply $UT_2$ depending on whether $\Phi(W)$ is isomorphic to $F,$ $D,$ $C$ or the full algebra $UT_2,$ respectively, where $\Phi$ is the acting homomorphism of $W$ on $UT_2$.